 Equity Compensation Plans.
 The following table discloses the number of outstanding options, warrants and rights granted to participants by the Company under our equity compensation plans, as well as the number of securities remaining available for future issuance under these plans as of December 31, 2023.
 The table provides this information separately for equity compensation plans that have and have not been approved by security holders.
-Additional information regarding stock incentive plans is presented in Note 15 to the Consolidated Financial Statements included pursuant to Item 8.
+Additional information regarding stock incentive plans is presented in Note 15 to the Consolidated Financial Statements included pursuant to Item 8

-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options warrants and rights (1) Equity compensation plans approved by shareholders (2) 451,338 \$ 26.17 797,066 Equity compensation plans not approved by shareholders (3) 161,771 \$ 28.59 Total 613,109 \$ 26.49 797,066
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (1) (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by shareholders (2) 451,338 \$ 26.17 797,066 Equity compensation plans not approved by shareholders (3) 161,771 \$ 28.59 Total 613,109 \$ 26.49 797,066

-(1) The weighted average exercise price only relates to outstanding option awards.

-(2) Column (a) includes 107,304 outstanding stock options granted from the initial 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan, 190,551 outstanding stock options granted from the initial 1,000,000 shares reserved under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan and the additional 550,000 shares reserved under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan and the additional 550,000 shares reserved under the Deferred Compensation Plan for Directors of Midland States Bancorp, Inc. (Effective November 8, 2018) to be issued in accordance with each director's election following each director's separation from service or at a date certain from the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan.
-Column (c) reflects 598,424 shares remaining available for issuance under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan Amended and Restated Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan Amended and Restated and 198,642 shares remaining available for issuance under the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan (Amended and Restated Midland States Bancorp, Inc. 2023).

-(3) Column (a) includes 45,101 outstanding stock options granted from the additional 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan pursuant to the February 2, 2016 amendment and restatement, and 116,670 stock units credited to participant accounts under the Deferred Compensation Plan for Directors of Midland States Bancorp, Inc. (Effective November 8, 2018) to be issued in accordance with each director's election following each director's separation from service or at a date certain from the additional 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan pursuant to the February 2, 2016 amendment and restatement.
+- (1) The weighted average exercise price only relates to outstanding option awards. - (2) Column (a) includes 107,304 outstanding stock options granted from the initial 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan, 190,551 outstanding stock options granted from the initial 1,000,000 shares reserved under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan and the additional 550,000 shares reserved under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan Amended and Restated and 153,483 stock units credited to participant accounts under the Deferred Compensation Plan for Directors of Midland States Bancorp, Inc. (Effective November 8, 2018) to be issued in accordance with each director's election following each director's separation from service or at a date certain from the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan.
+Column (c) reflects 598,424 shares remaining available for issuance under the Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan Amended and Restated and 198,642 shares remaining available for issuance under the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan (Amended and Restated May 2, 2023). - (3) Column (a) includes 45,101 outstanding stock options granted from the additional 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan pursuant to the February 2, 2016 amendment and restatement, and 116,670 stock units credited to participant accounts under the Deferred Compensation Plan for Directors of Midland States Bancorp, Inc. (Effective November 8, 2018) to be issued in accordance with each director's election following each director's separation from service or at a date certain from the additional 1,000,000 shares reserved for issuance under the Midland States Bancorp, Inc. Second Amended and Restated 2010 Long-Term Incentive Plan pursuant to the February 2, 2016 amendment and restatement.